 That fought with us upon Saint Crispin’s day.

 Again, the key to true brotherhood is someone you would shed your blood with.
-In modern battles, this bond is often formed literally in blood.
-It doesn’t have to be blood–it could be sweat and tears, or mud and dirt.
+In modern-day war, this bond is literally formed in blood.
+But it doesn’t have to be blood–it could be sweat and tears, or mud and dirt.

-Brotherhood can be forged in many fields: Your office, your home, the world of non-profits, or entrepreneurial start-ups.
+Brotherhood can be forged in many fields: Your office, your home, the world of non-profits, or your neighborhood.

 Men need other men.
 We were not made as solitary creatures.
 We need parents, mates, and brothers.
 We need someone to fight the battles of life with.